alconesp/test-repo/README.md

-test-repo
+Repo for testing Github
 =========

-Repo for testing github
+This is my first repo on Github.
+I am going to use it just for testing things so don't expect too much from it.